jlukito/computational-comm-rg-guide/events/README.md

 3. [PyBites](https://pybit.es/pages/challenges.html): Weekly challenges in Python.

 It is important to keep in mind that these events are **not** competitions.
 They are opporutnities for your members to practice code and work with data.
 You can also learn a lot about a dataset if you have five or six different programmers working with the same data.

+## [8] Reading Groups
+**Learning + Discussion | Online & Offline | N/A**
+These are an opportunity for people to come together to read recently published papers of interest and discuss their implications.
+In CMRGs, these should obviously be papers using computational methods, perhaps in a topic of your choice.
+These groups are an opportunity for people to learn about the latest work being done in academia.